Aloo Rasedar: A Cozy North Indian Treasure

 Aloo Rasedar: A Recipe for Potato Curry Excluding Onion and Garlic

-### Aloo Rasedar: A Charming North Indian Curry from Uttar Pradesh
+### Aloo Rasedar: A Cozy North Indian Treasure

 #### Conclusion